APillowEdwards/AparitoPrimeNumbers/README.md

 This is my technical test for Aparito, it's an app that generates prime numbers using a .NET Core application and displays them on a React frontend.

-In order to run it using docker, simply clone the repository, navigate to the root of the project and run:
+In order to run it using docker, simply clone the repository, navigate to the root of the repository and run:

     docker-compose up --build